Endpoint Security, CrowdStrike, Prevention Policies

 See Endpoint Security, CrowdStrike, Security Best Practices for recommended defaults for prevention settings.

 The Assigned Host Groups page defines which hosts the policy will apply to.
 More than one host group may be assigned to a given policy, but a given host group may be assigned to only one policy at a time, per operating system.
+A policy without any host groups assigned is an unused policy.

 The Assigned Custom IOAs page allows you to define additional indicators of attack, which the CrowdStrike sensor will prevent from executing.
 Custom IOAs are only available for Windows and Mac hosts.